Hales leads England to historic T20 win in Pakistan

 England batter Harry Brook, speaking to Sky Sports: "I have a little bit of experience from the Pakistan Super League and tried to keep the ball along the ground, and be here at the end of the game.
 The pitches here are usually low and skiddy.

 "It feels very safe with the security.
-I have someone following me every time I go the toilet!"
+I have someone following me every time I go to the toilet!"

 Luke Wood a revelation as well.
 Quite a lot of bowling depth going into the WC now.
 And you have Buttler and Moeen leading the side with vast amounts of experience between them.